vastheaven1/MDES/README.md

 ## License / Access Policy

-This repository provides documentation, code, and the controlled-access application.
+This repository provides dataset documentation and the controlled-access application.
 Access to the dataset itself is granted only after approval of a signed application.
 Approval is project-specific and does not authorize redistribution to other individuals or groups.

+## Code Availability
+The complete preprocessing, feature-extraction, and SAGE-Net implementation will be made publicly available upon acceptance of the manuscript.